Mikejo5000/vsts-docs-pr/docs/report/dashboards/widget-catalog.md

 Configurable widget that shows a consolidated view of the deployment status and test pass rate across multiple environments for a recent set of builds.
 You configure the widget by specifying a build definition, branch, and linked release definitions.

-To learn more, see [View and manage releases](../../build-release/actions/view-manage-releases.md#release-overview).

 ----
 ::: moniker-end